Codecademy/docs/content/java/concepts/math-methods/terms/nextDown/nextDown.md

 ---
-Title: '.nextDown()'
+Title: ".nextDown()"
-Description: 'Returns the floating-point value adjacent to the parameter provided in the direction of negative infinity.'
+Description: "Returns the floating-point value adjacent to the parameter provided in the direction of negative infinity."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Numbers'
+  - "Numbers"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.nextDown()`** method returns the floating-point value adjacent to the parameter provided in the direction of negative infinity.